FREE SHIPPING WITHIN NEW ZEALAND AND ORDERS OVER $100 TO AUSTRALIA

 These tunnels, dug by early gold miners, still exist today.
 Straight, level and dry, you can stand up inside with headroom under the arched roof.
 Very rarely have any collapsed, although occasionally you do find a roof cave-in.
 Pick marks are still clearly visible on the tunnel walls.

-In the majestic stone walls found in the Marsden, Kumara and Rimu gold diggings millions of stones were stacked, neatly forming great trail races.
-It is very rare to find any Greenstone here.
+In the majestic stone walls found in the Marsden, Kumara and Rimu gold diggings, millions of stones were stacked, neatly forming great trail races.
+It is very rare to find any greenstone here.
 These areas were thoroughly inspected by the miners of the time and any reasonable looking stones were either placed aside or carried back to camp sites for safe keeping.
 Old sites sometimes yield slabs of stone that the Chinese diggers used to split and use for fire surrounds.
 The stone was able to withstand the extreme heat of the fireplace on those miserable wet and cold wintry nights.
 Heat from the fireplace hardens the stone and changes its colour to a dun-red.

 1) Chatoyant

-found mainly in the Arahura River, occurs as thin bands in the Inanga variety.
+Found mainly in the Arahura River, occurs as thin bands in the Inanga variety.
 Such stones exhibit a narrow silvery band of light which changes its position as the gem is turned.
 It is extremely rare.

-2) Flower jade
+2) Flower Jade

-3) Inanga
+3) Inanga Pounamu

-A relatively soft stone and highly prized by Maori, it is often perceived as too grey to be Greenstone.
+A relatively soft stone and highly prized by Maori, it is often perceived as too grey to be greenstone.
 Many museum tiki and patu are artefacts made from this variety and are most probably made from stone from the South Westland deposits.
 These are so much softer than those of the north.

 The Inanga from the Arahura River can be very brittle, with asbestos fibrous striations that shatter the stone when worked on the lap wheel.
-Yet those stones that are well felted produce beautiful colorations,
+Yet those stones that are well felted produce beautiful colourations,

 This variety, unlike the others, is very heat sensitive and must be kept cool during the polishing process, otherwise white burn marks can spoil the overall look.